This post is for anyone who knows they’ve got what it takes to be a content superstar — but just can’t find that tipping point.

 But you’ve noticed that, despite your maniacal consistency, things have started to stall.

-Your numbers are starting to drop, especially your repeat visitors.
+Your website traffic is starting to drop, especially your repeat visitors.
 Subscriptions to your email list are barely trickling in.
 Nobody is buying your products and/or services.
 Your ideas aren’t spreading.

 The ugly truth is your site isn’t growing anymore — even with a half dozen guest posts on big-audience blogs.